awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-adding-instance-health-metric-alarms.md

 ## Next steps after creating instance alarms<a name="next-steps-creating-instance-alarms"></a>

 There are a few additional tasks that you can perform for your instance alarms:
 + To stop receiving notifications, you can remove your email and mobile phone from Lightsail\.
-For more information, see [Deleting or disabling metric alarms in Amazon Lightsail](amazon-lightsail-deleting-notification-contacts.md)\.
+For more information, see [Deleting notification contacts in Amazon Lightsail](amazon-lightsail-deleting-notification-contacts.md)\.
 You can also disable or delete an alarm to stop receiving notifications for a specific alarm\.
 For more information, see [Deleting or disabling metric alarms in Amazon Lightsail](amazon-lightsail-deleting-health-metric-alarms.md)\.